-What is Tax Equivalent Yield?
+What Is Tax Equivalent Yield?

 Tax Equivalent Yield means how much yield (pre-tax returns) you would earn if you need to pay taxes on your tax-free investments.
 This will help you compare the yield between a tax-free investment and a taxed investment, and you would be able to find out whether the taxed investment is a good deal or not.

-Tax Equivalent Yield Formula
+Tax Equivalent Yield Explained

-Here’s the formula –
+Here’s the formula to calculate tax equivalent yield –

 Examples